An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 Why consider hiring a criminal defense lawyer with LEWIS & DICKSTEIN, P.L.L.C.?

-Every lawyer with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience in a practice solely focused on providing the highest caliber of criminal defense possible.
-Since 1998, our Defense Team has diligently worked to develop techniques and strategies that have proven to be successful in achieving dismissals, winning motions, sentences without incarceration, and other extremely favorable results.
+Every lawyer with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience solely focused on providing the highest caliber of criminal defense possible.
+Since 1998, our Defense Team has diligently worked to develop techniques and strategies that have proven successful in achieving dismissals, winning motions, sentences without incarceration, and other highly favorable results.
 No lawyer can ethically promise or guarantee any particular result; however, our lawyers can promise and guarantee that we will do everything reasonably possible to help our clients achieve the best achievable results.
 We cannot make our legal fees fit within every budget; however, we will do everything possible to make hiring us affordable.